JackGruber/jackgruber.github.io/_posts/2020-08-29-own-syncserver-with-firefox-80.md

 ## Desktop

+{: .box-warning}
+With syncserver version 1.9.0 (git commit: `21717e3` or docker digest: `bf581395981a`) the error is fixed and the workarround for Firefox Desktop is no longer needed.

 In addition to the `identity.sync.tokenserver.uri` settings for the syncserver URL, the following settings must be set to `false`.

 ```txt